SandsDX

 By Page Sands ·

-1. Market Definition and Sizing
+1. Market definition and sizing

-TAM, SAM, SOM: The Buyer-Centric Approach
+TAM, SAM, SOM: the buyer-centric approach

 (Number of potential companies fitting your solution) x (Annual contract value) = TAM